iAmJK44/serverless_pipelines/montecarlo/pi_estimation/readme.md

 ## Running the code
 - AWS Cloud or GCP account.
 - You will need to have at least one existing object storage bucket.
-- Lithops version used: Lithops 2.9.0
+- Lithops version used: Lithops 2.9.0 and 3.1.0

 ### Implementation of Monte Carlo simulation